PriyankaaNigam/AI-Data-Unlocked/customer_segmentation/README.md

 1. **EDA** - Explored data with histograms, boxplots, and correlations
 2. **Preprocessing** - Cleaned data and scaled features with MinMaxScaler
 3. **Clustering** - Used **Elbow Method** and **Solhouette Score** to find the best number of clusters (k=6)
-4. **Results**  - Visuaized clusters, added cluster centers, and compared groups
+4. **Results**  - Visualized clusters, added cluster centers, and compared groups

 ## Key Insights
 - Younger customers tend to spend more than older customers.